 Through community gardens, school gardens, medicinal herb gardens, an apiary, and a maple sugaring stand, the Rock Point Gardens embody the vision of Rock Point.
 Namely, to educate, conserve, and re-create through gardening and community.
 Numerous partnerships work toward this end, including the University of Vermont; Rock Point School; Burlington Parks, Recreation and Waterfront; Crow’s Path; and Spoonful Herbals.
 Rock Point Gardens bring people together to learn from the land in a productive and sustainable way.
 Initiatives like the Homeward Bound Collective, Partners’ Pantry, Outdoor Kitchen, and Rooted Heart Rising educate participants and connect them spiritually with the land and each other.

 The Rock Point Board has oversight responsibility for the Diocese's property at Rock Point.
-If you have feedback of questions for the Rock Point Board, please contact the Rt.
-Rev. Thomas C. Ely, who in addition to his role as bishop of the Episcopal Diocese of Vermont serves as president of the Rock Point Board (email@example.com), or contact the Rev. Craig Smith, Director of Rock Point Operations and Program (firstname.lastname@example.org).
+If you have feedback of questions for the Rock Point Board, please contact Shawn Bryan who serves serves as president of the Rock Point Board (email@example.com), or contact Rev. Paul Habersang, Rock Point's Executive Director (firstname.lastname@example.org).
 The Episcopal Church in Vermont owns two institutions located on the diocesan property at Rock Point in Burlington -- the Bishop Booth Conference Center and Rock Point School.
 The latter is governed by its own Board.